raving-remoras/bangazon-site/README.md

 ## Products
 - From the homepage, if you select <em>Shop</em> you will be taken to a list of all products
 - If you select <em>View Details</em> on any product listing, you will then be taken to a view of all product details and be given the option to add the product to your cart.

+## Sell a Product
+- When a user is logged in, there is an affordance in the navbar to Add a Product.
+- User can add the details for their product and add it to the market place.